On the canonical, fpqc, and finite topologies on affine schemes. The state of the art: On ``weak functoriality" of coverings for the fpqc topology

 $(2)$ Let us reduce the general case to $(1)$.
 For any $x\in X$, the normalization $Y_{[x]} := (Y\times_X \Spec\, \hat \cO_{X,x})_{nor}$ is a finite disjoint sum of spectra of complete local domains.
 Same definition and property for $Y'_{[x']}$.
 By $(1)$, for any $x'\in X'$, there are commutative diagrams

 where the composed vertical maps are faithfully flat.
 On the other hand, for any $x\notin h(X')$, there are faithfully flat compositions $Z_x\to Y_{[x]} \to \Spec\, \hat \cO_{X,x}$.
-Taking coproducts in ${\bf{Aff}}_k$ (i.e. spectra of products of rings, {not disjoint unions of spectra}), we obtain the desired diagram \eqref{CD3}, taking into account the fact that since $X$ and $X'$ are Noetherian, a (possibly infinite) coproduct of flat maps with target $X$ or $X'$ is flat. \end{proof}

-{ \begin{remark} Fpqc weak functoriality is related to the following open question.
-Given a directed inverse system $(Y_\lambda)$ of coverings of $X$ for the fpqc topology, is the limit $\lim Y_\lambda$ still a covering of $X$ for the fpqc topology?
-If $X$ is regular and the $Y_\lambda$ are finite coverings, this holds true (once translated in terms of Cohen-Macaulay algebras, this follows from \cite[3.2]{D}).
+Taking coproducts in ${\bf{Aff}}_k$ (i.e. spectra of products of rings, {not disjoint unions of spectra}), we obtain the desired diagram \eqref{CD3}, taking into account the fact that since $X$ and $X'$ are Noetherian, a (possibly infinite) coproduct of flat maps with target $X$ or $X'$ is flat. \end{proof} { \begin{remark} Fpqc weak functoriality is related to the following open question. {\it Given a directed inverse system $(Y_\lambda)$ of coverings of $X$ for the fpqc topology, is the limit $\lim Y_\lambda$ still a covering of $X$ for the fpqc topology?} If $X$ is regular and the $Y_\lambda$ are finite coverings, this holds true (once translated in terms of Cohen-Macaulay algebras, this follows from \cite[3.2]{D}).
 Note also that this is true if fpqc is replaced by the canonical topology. \end{remark} }